 Leonidas decided to drive out all allies allowing only the Spartans to stay and die on the battlefield honored.
 According to Herodotus Leonidas had received an oracle from Delphi saying that either Sparta would be destroyed or would lose its king.
 Leonidas chose his death instead of the destruction of his city.
 The end of the battle was tragic.

 It is said that the Greeks after breaking all their weapons started fighting with their teeth and nails.
-King Leonidas was killed on the battle.
+King Leonidas was killed in the battle.
 Four times the Persians tried to get his body, but all four it was protected by the Spartans who managed and took back the body of their King.
-Finally Persians killed all 300 Spartans.
+Finally, Persians killed all 300 Spartans.

-After this at the battlefield of Thermopylae a sign was erected that read:
+After this at the battlefield of Thermopylae a sign has erected that read: